mhs30/react-openai-api/README.md

 This library is a react wrapper for the openAI API, please feel free to use and/or contribute

+**This package was developed during a hackathon and is not maintained, I don't recommend the use of it in production**

 ## Live Demo

 [Here you can see a live demo of the component, you can find this demo in the example folder](https://mhs30.github.io/react-openai-api/)